Skip to main content

 • There was a ‘oneness’ to the acquisition of each investor’s interest in the landholder, because the acquisitions happened on the same day, and in the same way, resulting in the landholder’s shareholding being substantively altered, by becoming an entity owned by a group of private investors.

-In these circumstances, and as the individual investors had together acquired a 99.99% interest in the landholder company, a significant interest was found to have been acquired, thus constituting a relevant acquisition that attracted the imposition of duty.
+As the individual investors had together acquired a 99.99% interest in the landholder company, a significant interest was found to have been acquired, which constituted a relevant acquisition that attracted landholder duty.

 TOP